the-craft-beer-foundation/white-paper/README.md

 The decision to introduce a new token instead of simply using Ether is for socioeconomical, not technical, reasons.
-By creating a new token and making it the platform's only valid payment option, we engineer socioeconomic effects that we believe are significant enough to warrant the slight increase in complexity.
+By creating a new token and making it the platform's only valid payment option, we engineer socioeconomic effects that we believe are significant enough to warrant the minor increase in complexity.

 The supply is fixed at 1 × 10^8 tokens where each token has 1 × 10^18 non-divisible subunits (the same divisibility as Ether).